weibeld/sam-hello-world/README.md

   --capabilities CAPABILITY_IAM
 ~~~

 You have to provide the name of an existing AWS S3 bucket in your account to the `sam package` command.
-The `sam package` command will upload the application artefacts (in this case the Lambda function code) to this bucket.
+The `sam package` command uploads the application artefacts (in this case the Lambda function code) to this bucket.
 When you later trigger a deployment with the `sam deploy` command, AWS gets the artefacts from this bucket.

 For installing he SAM CLI, use the following: